 avrdude: warning: cannot set sck period. please check for usbasp firmware update.

-While it’s just a warning message, it’s still a constant irritant.
+While it’s just a benign warning message which can be ignored with no ill effects, it’s still a constant irritant.
 To get rid of this warning, you must update the firmware to the latest version: usbasp.2011-05-28.tar.gz

 If you have another ICSP programmer already, such as a USBtinyISP, programming in the new firmware is quite simple.
 Here are the steps: